openstates/bobsled/README.md

 at the moment this is experimental and unsupported, use 100% at your own risk and keep an eye on your EC2 bill as some of the commands may cost you

-designed to work within AWS Lambda which only supports Python 2.7
+designed to work within AWS Lambda's Python 3.6 environment

 ## architecture